 Common Themes

-Second, where appropriate in each course, I discuss Quality management as the best way to manage governments.
+Third, where appropriate in each course, I discuss Quality management as the best way to manage governments.
 Principles of Quality Management are identified and applied to various topics; such as public administration theories, management processes and structures, leadership theories and practices, and ethics in government.

-Third, and consistent with my scientific, Quality management orientation, each course emphasizes the value of system analysis and behaviorism.
+Fourth, and consistent with my scientific, Quality management orientation, each course emphasizes the value of system analysis and behaviorism.